 All reports seeking approval, adoption or noting by Council serve in all Municipal Council Committees before submission to Council.

 For the financial year, 2022/23 Council held Five (5) Ordinary and Seventeen (17) Special Council meetings.
-179 resolutions were taken, with 178 of them implemented and 1 deferred.
+179 resolutions were taken of which 178 resolutions were implemented and 1 deferred.

 EXECUTIVE COMMITTEE